polyformproject/commercial.polyformproject.org/terms.md

 - The customer combined the software with other technology, and the software on its own would not infringe.

 - The customer made or used changes to the software, and the unchanged software would not infringe.

+- The customer used changes to the software specifically requested from the vendor in writing, and the unchanged software would not infringe.
 {{/patent=none}}

 ## Scope of Indemnity